heptarch/heptarch.github.io/drafts/will.md

 $$

 where $[\cdot]$ is the [Iverson bracket](https://en.wikipedia.org/wiki/Iverson_bracket), $b_{vw}$ is a set of weights, and $\alpha$ is a fixed constant.
+This is a reasonable accurate model of excitatory processes in the brain (closely related to gated neural networks).

 For highly symmetric update rules, the problem of reachability can be efficiently solved.
 But it quickly becomes impossible!
 [Barrett et. al. (2003)](https://www.sciencedirect.com/science/article/pii/S030439750200395X) show that very simple conditions lead to an intractable reachability problem.